rohitudhwani/smart-facility-pulse/README.md

 ## Author

 Built as a project to provide a solution to real FM teams.
-The author is a Data Analyst transitioning into Data Science, working in the real estate sector with a background in engineering and BMS / facility operations.
+The author is a Data Analyst transitioning into Data Science, working in the real estate sector with a background in mechatronics engineering and deeply passionate about data.